GOVINDDIXIT/IIITA-Mess-App/README.md

-# Mess-Management-Project
+# Mess-App
-This is the repository of Mess management project.
+This is the repository of Mess App targeted for mess committee members only.